 On the other hand, leaders with high emotional intelligence create environments where employees feel valued and understood.
 They are excellent communicators and inspire others to perform at their best.

 Indra Nooyi, the former CEO of PepsiCo.
 Known for her remarkable emotional intelligence, Nooyi made empathy a cornerstone of her leadership.
 She believed in understanding people's emotions and valued the individual contributions of her team.
 In an impressive display of her high EQ, she wrote letters to the parents of her senior executives to thank them for the job they had done raising leaders.
-She fostered a culture of mutual respect and appreciation, contributing to the high morale and productivity of her team.
+She created a culture of mutual respect and appreciation, contributing to the high morale and productivity of her team.
 Under Nooyi's leadership, PepsiCo saw consistent growth and revenue increase, reflecting how emotional intelligence can significantly contribute to a company's bottom line.

 Five Core Components of Emotional Intelligence